adrianlee44/atom-coffee-compile/README.md

 - Open compiled JS in pane if `compile on save` option is enabled

 ## Changelog
+- 2014-10-22   v0.8.3   Fixed preview not working due to API changes
 - 2014-09-16   v0.8.2   Added check to make sure user is compiling and saving Coffeescript
 - 2014-09-16   v0.8.1   Fixed not able to compile and save when opening a preview pane
 - 2014-09-16   v0.8.0   Added `compile on save without preview` feature (disabled by default)